-As soon as you’ve given any thought to the information above, schedule a monthly content program.
+As soon as you’ve given any thought to the information above, schedule a session with a marketing strategy consultant who will assist you in creating a monthly content program.
 Determine how often you should post the articles you have outlined and adhere to it.

 For an internet marketer or hotel operator, nothing is quite as satisfying as seeing guests becoming involved with the resort’s narrative positively.
 It generates excellent social proof and turns people to vocal ambassadors to your own brand.

 Take the lead and make a competition centred in your resort and its story.
 By way of instance, create a hashtag applicable to your brand and invite people to submit their favourite photos in their stay with you or experiences in your city.